Documentation previewThese docs are actively being built. Some pages may change as the framework and examples are finalized.

 • Do not edit build/openapi.json by hand.

-• Do not assume OpenAPI output proves runtime authorization behavior.
+• Do not assume generated security metadata proves runtime authorization behavior.

-• Do not expose Swagger in environments where your deployment policy disables it.
+• Do not expose the API reference where deployment policy disables it.

-• Do not ignore diagnostics when generated operations are missing.
+• Do not ignore API index diagnostics when an operation is missing or broad.

 Next Steps